 No civil service employee of the LRPD or LRFD, who has successfully completed his probationary period, shall be discharged, reduced in rank or compensation or suspended without being notified in writing of such action and the reasons upon which it is based.
-An employee discharged, reduced in rank or compensation, or suspended for three (3) days or more shall have the right, within ten (10) calendar days from the date of notice of the disciplinary action, to reply in writing and request a hearing before the Commission.
+A non-probationary employee discharged, reduced in rank or compensation, or suspended for three (3) days or more shall have the right, within ten (10) days from the date of notice of the disciplinary action, to reply in writing and request a hearing before the Commission.
 Any such written reply shall be a part of the record before the Commission in the event of an appeal hearing.
+Employees who have not completed the required probationary period provided in Chapter 3 of these Rules and Regulations may not appeal a suspension or termination to the Commission.
+Employees who are promoted, but fail to successfully complete the required 6-month probationary period and who are demoted to their former rank, may not appeal the demotion.
 Suspensions are limited to a maximum of thirty (30) calendar days.
 For employees of the LRFD who work 56 hour weeks, a suspension of one twenty-four (24) hour shift meets the three (3) day minimum for purposes of appeal rights under this section.
 For employees of the LRPD who work twelve (12) hour shifts, a suspension of two (2) shifts meets the minimum requirement of three (3) days.